The Ghost

 Shakespeare Retold (Modern Verse)

 Do not forget!
-My visit here
+My visit here today

-Is just to reinforce your fading purpose.
+Is just to sharpen up your fading purpose.

 Quote Analysis: Appearing during Hamlet's violent confrontation with his mother, the Ghost serves as an external conscience.
 It intervenes to redirect Hamlet's rage away from Gertrude and back towards the true target, Claudius, highlighting Hamlet's failure to execute his primary duty.